Women in conservatism in the United States: Anti-suffragism

 Women first began to oppose suffrage in Massachusetts in 1868.
 They succeeded in blocking the proposal, and this caused the movement to gain momentum.
-The National Association Opposed to Women Suffrage (NAOWS) was thus formed by Josephine Dodge in 1911 with approximately 350,000 members.
-This organization mostly consisted of wealthy women who were often wives of politicians.
+The National Association Opposed to Women Suffrage (NAOWS) was formed by Josephine Dodge in 1911.
+NAOWS primarily consisted of wealthy women who were often wives of politicians.
 These women helped defeat nearly 40 suffrage proposals, and published the Women's Protest to voice their agenda nationwide.
-Dodge and the organization argued that women should stay out of politics to be more efficient and diligent in "work for which her nature and her training fit her."
-These anti-feminist beliefs are what shaped the anti-suffrage crusade.
+Dodge and the organization argued for women to remain out of the political sphere, and instead be more efficient and diligent in "work for which her nature and her training fit her."
+These antifeminist beliefs are what shaped the anti-suffrage crusade.